GoogleChromeLabs/tooling.report/tests/non-js-resources/subtests/service-worker/parcel/index.md

 result: pass
 ---

-Parcel handles service workers out of the box. `@parcel/service-worker` can be used to access a list of hashed asset URLs.
+Parcel handles Service Workers out of the box. `@parcel/service-worker` can be used to access a list of hashed asset URLs.